 Objectives of the service

-Based on a current platform called ASIGN, listed as one of United Nations Information Management tools for disasters, and in use by Oslo Police for security, B-SURE will develop user-driven functional capabilities and technical solutions for providing commercial services for target markets.
-The B-SURE project is supported by the UN, who will be acting as a developing partner, reference user and possible future client.
+Based on a platform called ASIGN, a United Nations Information Management tool for major disasters, and used by Oslo Police for security, B-SURE has developed user-driven functional capabilities and technical solutions for providing commercial services for target markets.
+The B-SURE project is supported by the UN, who acted as a developing partner, reference user and possible future commercial client.

-The main objective of B-SURE is to reduce disaster management response time, cost and risk.
+The primary objective of B-SURE is to reduce disaster management response time, cost, and risk.

 The main B-SURE service is rapid collection and bandwidth efficient secure communication of operationally relevant field information.
 The baseline field platform is a smartphone, while information managers access data and interact with the field users via Web browsers online on secure servers.
 The field users cover professionals, civil population and small UAV operators.

 The B-SURE service forms a unique basis for a rapidly updated visual situational awareness service with photos and video and associated data sources.
 The project includes flexible service and delivery models, supporting both partner and direct sales.

 During critical situations related to disaster and crisis management, time is generally considered the most critical factor: time to collect relevant data, communicate it, assess it, decide actions and time to conduct them.
 Visual data, photos and video, as well as UAV and satellite images are required for providing visual situational awareness.